-Florida Tech is a leader in space sciences, providing a wealth of research opportunities, resources and specialized experiences.
-One such example is being the lead agency for the Southeastern Association for Research in Astronomy (SARA), which operates automated one-meter-class telescopes at Kitt Peak National Observatory near Tucson, Ariz., and at Cerro Tololo Interamerican Observatory in Chile.
+Florida Tech is a leader in space sciences, providing a wealth of research opportunities, resources, and specialized experiences.
+One such example is being the lead agency for the Southeastern Association for Research in Astronomy (SARA), which operates automated one-meter-class telescopes at Kitt Peak National Observatory near Tucson, Arizona, and at Cerro Tololo Interamerican Observatory in Chile.

-Florida Tech is strategically situated at the center of Florida’s high tech corridor, home to thousands of aerospace, scientific, and high-tech companies.
-With close proximity to NASA, there is no better place to study for a space sciences Ph.D. than in one of the most diverse science and technology-oriented areas in the country.
+Florida Tech is strategically situated at the center of Florida’s high-tech corridor, home to thousands of aerospace, scientific, and high-tech companies.
+With its close proximity to NASA, there is no better place to study for a space sciences PhD than in one of the most diverse science and technology-oriented areas in the country.

-At Florida Tech, students in the space sciences Ph.D. program collaborate with internationally recognized faculty members who have experience in various fields including extra solar planets, stellar astrophysics and active galactic nuclei.
+At Florida Tech, students in the space sciences PhD program collaborate with internationally recognized faculty members who have experience in various fields, including extra-solar planets, stellar astrophysics, and active galactic nuclei.
 Small class sizes with a low student-to-faculty ratio provide an atmosphere of mentorship that students might not find at larger universities.
-The faculty focuses on three key space science research areas that includes geospace physics, astronomy/astrophysics and planetary science.
+The faculty focuses on three key space science research areas: geospace physics, astronomy/astrophysics, and planetary science.

 The learning environment at Florida Tech includes robust research opportunities.
-Students in the space sciences Ph.D. program are able to align research projects with their career goals and study advanced topics that can include solar energetic particles, cosmology and high-energy astrophysics, thunderstorm and lightning physics, and black holes.
-Research experiences provide students with access to a variety of laboratories, thousands of high-tech and space-related companies, and unique experiments such as TERA – the Thunderstorm Energetic Radiation Array (TERA).
-Designed to measure energetic radiation (X-rays and gamma rays) from thunderclouds and lightning, the Thunderstorm Energetic Radiation Array is also part of an experiment called the MSE (Multiple Station Experiment), which is used to study the electric and magnetic fields from rocket-triggered lightning and nearby natural lightning.
+Students in the space sciences PhD program can align research projects with their career goals and study advanced topics that can include solar energetic particles, cosmology, and high-energy astrophysics, thunderstorm and lightning physics, and black holes.
+Research experiences provide students with access to a variety of laboratories, thousands of high-tech and space-related companies, and unique experiments such as the Thunderstorm Energetic Radiation Array (TERA).
+Designed to measure energetic radiation (X-rays and gamma rays) from thunderclouds and lightning, TERA is also part of an experiment called the MSE (Multiple Station Experiment), which is used to study the electric and magnetic fields from rocket-triggered lightning and nearby natural lightning.

 Facilities and resources are an important part of any doctoral program and Florida Tech boasts some of the best.
-Not only do students in the space sciences Ph.D. program use the Ortega 0.8-m telescope, the largest research telescope in the state of Florida, but they also have access to the Geospace Physics Laboratory, the Astronomy/Astrophysics Laboratory, and the International Center for Lightning Research and Testing.
+Not only do students in the space science master’s program have access the Olin Physical Sciences Center featuring the Olin Observatory, which houses the Ortega 0.8-meter telescope (the largest research-grade telescope in the state of Florida), but they also have access to the Geospace Physics Laboratory, the Astronomy/Astrophysics Laboratory, and the International Center for Lightning Research and Testing.